Purplebelt1/2023-csri-tabak/README.md

 # 2023-csri-tabak
-Image editing research at Cornell College for image editing with Professor of Computer Science Leon Tabak.
+Image editing research at Cornell College with Professor of Computer Science Leon Tabak.